Azure/bicep-types-az/generated/hybridconnectivity/microsoft.hybridconnectivity/2024-12-01/types.md

 ## AwsCloudProfile
 ### Properties
-* **accountId**: string (Required, WriteOnly): Account id for the AWS account.
+* **accountId**: string (Required): Account id for the AWS account.
 * **excludedAccounts**: string[]: List of AWS accounts which need to be excluded.
-* **isOrganizationalAccount**: bool (WriteOnly): Boolean value that indicates whether the account is organizational or not.
+* **isOrganizationalAccount**: bool: Boolean value that indicates whether the account is organizational or not.
 True represents organization account, whereas false represents a single account.

 ## EndpointAccessResource
 ### Properties